-Corporate defined benefit plans saw improvements in funding level during first-quarter 2019.
-A typical return-driven plan had a 2.2% increase in its funded ratio, while a typical liability-driven plan observed a 1.5% improvement.
+Corporate defined benefit plans saw declines in funding level during second-quarter 2019.
+A typical return-driven plan had a 3.1% decrease in its funded ratio, while a typical liability-driven plan had a 0.9% decrease.
 Liability-driven plans with higher allocations to longer duration assets tend to see smaller funded ratio movements when market volatility increases.
-According to our analysis, equity markets provided the only positive impact on funded level, while interest rate declines and tightening credit spreads that increased liabilities had a negative impact.
+According to our analysis, equity markets provided the only positive impact on the funded level, while interest rate declines and tightening credit spreads that increased liabilities had a negative impact.

 Funded Ratio Change: Return-Driven Plan Funded Ratio Change: Liability-Driven Plan

 - The funded ratio changes displayed above are for generic plans with allocation and liability profiles specified below.
 Results are market driven and do not incorporate any plan-specific effects, such as benefit payments, expenses, benefit accruals, or plan contributions.
 Funded ratio changes are sensitive to the beginning of the period funded ratio.

 - A return-driven plan is a pension plan with an asset allocation commonly associated with an absolute return objective and has a high allocation to return-seeking assets (public equity in this case) and typically has high funded status volatility.
 Assumed asset allocation is 70% MSCI All Country World, 30% Barclays Aggregate.